CedricTan/LSE_IRG/README.md

 If you're reading this, you're probably somehow related to LSE's BIG or IRG groups.
 If not, resources are still at your disposal to see what we are doing at LSE IRG!

-What you will find here are as follows:
+What you will find here, as we continue to document, are as follows:
 * Notes related to our research programmes
 * Curriculum for our various divisions which include
   * Alternatives